The Executive Director and Board of Trustees

 Murals of La Jolla Tour led by Lynda Forsha

 The Athenaeum Music & Arts Library is pleased to host walking tours of the Murals of La Jolla.
-Tours start at the Athenaeum the last Wednesday of every month at 5:30 p.m.
+Tours start at the Athenaeum the last Wednesday of every month at 4:30 p.m, beginning on Janurary 28.
 Join fellow art enthusiasts and learn more about the artists and their artworks created specifically for Murals of La Jolla during a guided walking tour led by project curator Lynda Forsha.During the tour you will learn more about each artist and the type of work they make beyond the Murals of La Jolla Project.
 Each mural has its own story and by the end of the tour you will know more about the inspiration and concept behind each image.

 Thirteen murals are currently on view, and each tour features more than half of these.
 The route changes each time to accommodate new murals and is approximately 90 minutes.
 It is a gentle walk around the village but we ask participants to please wear comfortable shoes.
 We will end the tour with a wrap-up reception at the Athenaeum.